ABCs of Vintage Football Cards

 U is for Uncut Sheets

-March 6th, 2010 | Published in ABCs of Vintage Football Cards, General Collecting Info, Interesting Message Board Threads, error cards
+March 6th, 2010 | Published in ABCs of Vintage Football Cards, error cards, General Collecting Info, Interesting Message Board Threads

 Occasionally you will see uncut sheets of vintage cards up for sale.
 Studying uncut sheets can give you insight into why some cards are much harder to find than others.
 For example, by looking at the uncut sheets for a set, you can see why some cards are considered short prints or double prints.
 For most sets, the price guides indicate which cards are short prints or double prints, and they adjust the cards’ prices accordingly.
-I say most, because I believe some short prints are not documented–those in the old Philadelphia sets, for instance.
+I say most, because some short prints are not documented–those in the 1964-1967 Philadelphia sets, for instance.

 Uncut sheet of 1966 Philadelphia football cards